Gates of Anaheim: Pioneer house of the Mother Colony

 The Pioneer House of the Mother Colony or Anaheim first house was designated a California Historic Landmark (No.102) on June 20, 1935.
 The house was relocated to 414 North West Street, Anaheim in 1929 from the corner of Los Angeles Ave, now Anaheim Boulevard, and Cypress Streets.
-House was built in 1857 by the colony's founder, George Hanson, a Los Angeles surveyor, known as the "Father of Anaheim".
+The house was built in 1857 by the colony's founder, George Hansen, a Los Angeles surveyor, known as the "Father of Anaheim".
 The Mother Colony is the name given to the group of a German-Americans that departed San Francisco in 1857 to start farming grapes in Southern California.
 Soon the colony's vineyards were the largest in California, but a fungus disease destroyed them in 1885.
 The colony switched to growing Valencia oranges.

 Actress Helena Modjeska and author Henryk Sienkiewicz (Quo Vadis) came from the Mother Colony.
 In 1929, the house was taken over by the Mother Colony Chapter of the Daughters of the American Revolution.
 Since 1929, the house has been an Orange County museum.
 The City of Anaheim purchased the house in 1950, and since 1962 the Anaheim Public Library has managed it.
 Next to the Mother Colony house is the two-story historic John Woelke House.
 Modjeska House is also a California Historical Landmark.